 A trust avoids probate and is therefore a legal document most people choose to minimize expenses and delay.

-During your one hour free consultation, Ms. Salazar will create your individualized estate plan based on your wishes.
+Ms. Salazar will create your individualized estate plan based on your wishes.